Sleeping in Your Car: a $50 Privacy and Security Setup

 I saw these custom-fit window covers online for my SUV that cost $150.
 Is it really worth it over just using towels?

 Honestly, for most people just starting out, those $150 covers are overkill.
-My first trip used beach towels that cost me $0 because I already owned them.
+Beach towels you already own cost $0 and work fine for a first trip.
 The custom ones might look nicer and seal better, but the core function of blocking light and view is achieved with much cheaper materials.
 You're paying for convenience and aesthetics, not necessarily better privacy.
 Islands.com suggests affordable DIY options.

 Do I really need one of those fancy reflective windshield covers, or will a big piece of cardboard do the trick?

 A big piece of cardboard cut to size will absolutely do the trick for privacy.
-I used a flattened moving box for my first few trips and it worked perfectly.
+A flattened moving box works perfectly as a windshield cover.
 The reflective ones are a bit more durable and can help keep the car cooler, but for pure privacy, cardboard is the $0 hero.
 Just make sure it fits snugly.

 What if I park in what seems like a good spot, but someone starts banging on my window in the middle of the night?